Phil Snow

-Phillip Snow (born December 22, 1955) is an American football coach who was last the defensive coordinator for the Carolina Panthers of the National Football League.
+Phillip Snow (born December 22, 1955) is an American football coach who currently serves as the associate head coach at the University of Nebraska–Lincoln.
+He previously served as the defensive coordinator for the Carolina Panthers of the National Football League (NFL) from 2020 to 2022 and was the senior defensive analyst for the Chicago Bears in 2023.

 Early years

 Born in Woodland and raised in Winters, both in northern California, Snow attended Sacramento City College (1974–75) and Cal State Hayward (1977–78), where he received a bachelor's degree in physical education.

-Prep Career
+Prep career

 From an athletic family of three boys and one girl, Snow played several sports at Winters High School, including quarterback and defensive back for the Warriors football team.